Destination Risk Register

 • Trafficking in persons

-• Significant restrictions on workers' freedom of association
+• Systematic restrictions on workers' freedom of association

 For better comparability, we have converted the original scores of the indices to a uniform scale of 1-100 (1 most negative, 100 most positive).